+The same Plotter.plot() method applies also for:

+- NetworkOperation

+- Network

+- ExecutionPlan

+- Solution

-The same Plotter.plot() method applies for NetworkOperation, Network & ExecutionPlan, each one capable to produce diagrams with increasing complexity.
-Whenever possible, the top-level plot() methods delegates to the ones below.
+each one capable to producing diagrams with increasing complexity.
+Whenever possible, the top-level plot () methods will delegate to the ones below; specifically, the netop keeps a transient reference to the last plan.
+BUT the plan does not hold such a reference, you have to plot the solution.